ethan0905/so_long/README.md

 X1000000001XXXX
 1111111111XXXXX
 ````
-* Step 3: I use this new 2d_map to print my textures in the right place.
+* Step 3: I use this new 2d_map to print my textures at the right place.

 ## How do I print my textures ?
 Printing images directly by using mlx_put_image_to_window() function from the minilibx is from far easier, but the .xpm format does not support the transparency.
 If you are doing a 2d top-view(for example), you can counter this problem by pasting your texture on top of your floor texture.
 But because of the perspective, I couldnt use this method, so I managed to recode a function from the minilibx, mlx_pixel_put(), to make it more efficient and faster, to have a really smooth result.